Updated!! I got my Pre picture!!

 He ran selfishly as all great runners do.
 He ran to optimise the talent he had and the potential given to him by his lungs, his heart and his legs.

-But he also left a gift, a legacy which average runners like me can benefit from.
+But he also left a gift, a legacy which bog average runners like me can benefit from.

 Because he ran in a way that was uncluttered by worries, unconstrained by ‘must do’s’ and ‘don’t do’s’.
-He ran free, by instinct, to win.
+No stress.
+He just enjoyed it.
+Without a watch.
+No data.
+Free, by instinct, to win.

 ‘Don’t let fatigue make a coward of you’